Haikou Meilan International Airport: Apron

-Other Facilities
+Other facilities

-Meilan Airport Duty Free Shop is located in the isolation area of T1 and T2 terminals of the airport with business hours 6:00 – 23:00.
-There are also various restaurants, cafes, supermarkets, etc. to choose from inside and outside the airport.

 The ground transportation is located on the north side of Terminal 1, with a construction area of 322,300 square meters, including a hotel building with a construction area of 99,000 square meters, a commercial parking building with a construction area of 223,300 square meters, and 1040 hotel rooms.
 There are about 5000 parking spaces for motor vehicles (including open-air parking lots).

 Both Hainan Airlines and China Southern Airlines have bases and maintenance depots at Meilan Airport.
 The maintenance warehouse can meet the maintenance requirements of Boeing 787 and Airbus A330 and lower aircraft.